 Problems with the nerves in your neck

 This test is rarely used in an emergency because the results usually aren't available in time to suggest treatment.
 Instead, treatment of cholinesterase poisoning is usually based on symptoms.

-Your doctor may also order other tests if you need treatment right away.
+Your healthcare provider may also order other tests if you need treatment right away.
 These tests include:

 Complete blood count, or CBC

 The range of normal results varies greatly from lab to lab.
-But signs of toxicity start to appear in ranges that are 40 to 75 percent of normal.
+But signs of poisoning start to appear in ranges that are 40% to 75% of normal.